What can I say about Kurdistan that I haven’t already said?

 There is no public transportation either.
 You’ll have to hitchhike again.
 I personally took a taxi till the edge of Dohuk and hitchhiked from the highway.
 Luckily, people like to stop very quickly.

 Are you going to Turkey?
 After Lalish, I went back to Dohuk and made my way to Turkey on the next day.
-The report will be shared soon.

 Are you going to Iran?
 Find the full border crossing report here

 And find here all my articles and guides to Iran

 And don’t forget to also check all my guides and articles to Kurdistan

 And all my guides to the Middle East